 Friedreich’s ataxia (FA), a genetic condition that affects the nervous system and muscles, is caused by a mutation in a gene called FXN.
 This gene provides instructions for the frataxin protein, which is essential for the proper functioning of mitochondria, the energy-producing factories within a cell.

 Genetic cause of FA

-Around 2 percent of people with FA have an expanded GAA trinucleotide repeat in one copy and a different type of mutation in the other copy of the FXN gene.
-In most of these cases, the other mutation changes a single coding nucleotide (called a point mutation), within the FXN gene.
+Rarely, some people with Friedreich’s ataxia have an expanded GAA trinucleotide repeat in one FXN gene copy and a different type of mutation in the other copy.
+In most of these cases, the other mutation is a change in a single coding nucleotide within the FXN gene, which is called a point mutation.

 Note: Friedreich’s Ataxia News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.